vtexdocs/help-center-content/docs/tutorials/en/how-does-reservation-work.md

     - **five calendar days:** when the payment is due on a Wednesday, Thursday or Friday.
     - **six calendar days:** when the payment is due on a Saturday.

->❗ Incomplete orders have a fixed reservation period of 11 calendar days.
+>❗ Incomplete orders can have a reservation period of 11 calendar days.
 To learn more, please refer to the article [How incomplete orders work.](https://help.vtex.com/en/tutorial/understanding-incomplete-orders--tutorials_294)

 For an external marketplace, if the reservation period is sent by the `lockTTL` field, the reservation will not be calculated by VTEX platform but determined by the period in the field.
 This can be done using the [Place order](https://developers.vtex.com/docs/api-reference/checkout-api#put-/api/checkout/pub/orders) endpoint.